The cone of minimal weights for mod $p$ Hilbert modular forms: The Goren-Oort stratification on

 as well as an open subscheme of $Z_T$ given by

-In \cite[Thm 3.10]{RX} it is shown that, for $\tau \in \Sigma$, the closed subschemes $Z_\tau$ are smooth proper divisors on $\Xbar^{\rm PR}$ intersecting transversally.
-In particular, for $T \neq \emptyset$, $Z_T$ is proper.
+Reduzzi and Xiao show \cite[Thm.
+3.10]{RX} that if $T \neq \emptyset$, then $Z_T$ is a smooth proper subscheme of $\Xbar^{\rm PR}$ (see also \cite[Prop.
+4.2.1]{D}).
 In the following, we prove some properties of this stratification that we use in the proof of our main theorem.

 \begin{lem} Let $\gerp \in \mathbb{S}$, $\beta \in \BB_\gerp$, and $1 \leq i \leq e_\gerp$.
 Let $T \subset \Sigma$ and $\tau_{\beta,i} \in T$.
 Then, if $i>1$, we have

 For $i=1$, we have

 Let $U=\Xbar^{{\rm PR}}-Z_{\tau_{\beta,i}}$.
 Then if $i>1$, we have